 One important related concern raised was question of who and how to implement the orders?
-In response one participant from the village responded: the MCO order were announced in the village church and that it will be enforced by the Police.
-Another replied from Singapore saying: yes, that is how it should be.
+In response one participant from the village responded: The MCO order was announced in the village church and that it will be enforced by the Police.
+Another replied from Singapore saying: Yes, that is how it should be.
 Over here we can only walk or go out with those from the home.
-And we need to wear masks and to keep 1-meter distance from strangers/friends you bump into.
+And we need to wear masks and to keep one meter distance from strangers/friends you bump into.
 If you get caught by the police walking together, the police will come to your home to check whether or not you are from the same household.